mpneuried/media-api-client/README.md

 You have to do the signing your own, because the sign endpoint of the media-api will be restricted to a list of ip's.
 The upload itself will be done directly to the Media-API.

-To realize this you have to overwrite the function `option.requestSignFn` and add some serverside code.
+To realize this you have to overwrite the function `option.requestSignFn` and add some server side code.

 ### Clientside

 You have to redefine the `option.requestSignFn` to request your own server to be abele to create the signature within your own server.

-The following example shows a possible solution with a call to the server taht generates the signature itself:
+The following example shows a possible solution with a call to the server that generates the signature itself:

 ```
 	myRequestSignFn = function( domain, accesskey, madiaapiurl, key, json, cb ){